 Do you really want a banner ad at the top of your page?
 Then use only one because it will definitely slow down your loading speed.

 Don’t place additional ads in your sidebar or in the first ten paragraphs of your content.
 Each one you add will slow down your site more because they will all be loading at the same time.

-When too many ads slow down your site, your advertising revenue will reduce very quickly.
+When you have too many ads and a slow loading website, your advertising revenue will reduce very quickly.
 Being greedy with ads is not smart.

 Newspapers and the Internet have one thing in common.
 They both make money from advertising.
 Without this income, both would perish.

 But Internet companies and experienced website owners are a lot smarter than some newspaper owners.

 Greed is not good when it comes to an advertising-supported online business or blog.